-An administrator must sign the employee expense statement before it is submitted to the Controller.
+An administrator must sign the employee expense statement before it is submitted to the Director of Business Affairs.
 Agendas must be attached to expense statement; Federal Funds (Title I, Title II) will not reimburse for meals if the meals are included as part of the conference registration.
 If the employee requires a special diet it is their responsibility to notify the conference of the special dietary needs.